 The reason for breathlessness in asthma is the over-reactiveness of the airways, which causes them to narrow and impede entrance of air.
 This also causes a feeling of tightness around the chest and the characteristic whistling sound from the lungs [wheezing] that is typical of asthma.

 Although asthma is a genetic condition, it can be triggered by various factors, a fact which most asthmatics are painfully aware of.
-Still, the importance of identifying and avoiding triggers needs to be emphasised for the key role it plays in controlling the condition.
-That’s the only way for those with asthma to breathe easy and lead a normal life.
+Still, the importance of identifying and avoiding triggers needs to be emphasised for that is the key in controlling the condition.
+Indeed, it is the only way for those with asthma to breathe easy and lead a normal life.

 Allergens in the air, either indoor or outdoor, are notorious for triggering an attack.
 Carpets, pet fur, damp rugs, pillows, mattresses, pollen and stuffed toys are the top contributors in the list of indoor pollutants.
 Ensure that they are vacuum-cleaned weekly and dried completely before use.
 In simple words, pollutant proof your home.